12 Of The Best Beaches Near London

 A two hour train ride is more than worth it when you get to Bournemouth Beach.

-Bournemouth won UKs Best Beach at the TripAdvisor Travellers’ Choice Awards 2019 and the town has gone back to its smuggling roots with Smugglers Cove Adventure Golf, a new 18-hole course that takes players on a treacherous journey through the 1700s and 1800s.
+Bournemouth town has gone back to its smuggling roots with Smugglers Cove Adventure Golf, an 18-hole course that takes players on a treacherous journey through the 1700s and 1800s.

 The adventure course is entirely smuggler themed with some holes relating to Bournemouth stories and landmarks, such as ‘Decoy Cottage’ and ‘Gulliver’s Chine’ – all in keeping with the town’s famous smuggling past.